 -

-- If you have not saved any reports yet, the grid shows “No records available.”
+- If no reports have been saved, the grid displays "No records available."

 Grid Features

-You can sort and filter your reports using each column header in the grid:
+You can sort and filter reports by using the column headers in the saved reports grid:

 - Name